golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 #### Maximum average usage cost

-In order to combine all three prices into one value, have a look at the properties:
+To combine all three prices into one value, have a look at the properties:
 - `average_cpu_load` (recommended value `0.8`)
 - `average_duration_minutes` (recommended value `20`)
 - `max_average_usage_cost` (recommended value `1.5`)